macstreet/MechaCar_Statistical_Analysis/README.md

 ![Lot Summary Stats](Resources/Images/Image3_LotSum.png)

 ### Summary
 This dataset provided information on the weight capacities of multiple suspension coils to review the consistency of the manufacturing process across different production lots.
 The first image above gives a broad view of the statistics of the dataset.
-In this first table, we can see the average PSI, the medain PSI, the variance of the data, and the standard deviation.
+In this first table, we can see the average PSI, the median PSI, the variance of the data, and the standard deviation.
 In the second table, the same statistics from the first table is broken out between lots, giving a better view of the differences between each lot.

 ***The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.
 Does the current manufacturing data meet this design specification for all manufacturing lots in total and each lot individually?
 Why or why not?***